MicroEJ/docs/Tutorials/tutorialImproveCodeQuality.rst

    - In ``Package Explorer``, select the desired files, folders or projects,
    - then go to :guilabel:`Source` > :guilabel:`Format`.
 The processed files must not have any warning or error.

-   These rules can also be found here: `Eclipse Java Settings <https://repository.microej.com/packages/formatter/>`_.
-These files must be installed in ``.settings`` directory of each project and shared under version control.

 Here is the list of formatting rules included in this profile:

 - Indentation is done with 1 tab.